AlecBenzer/alecbenzer.github.com/_posts/2013-04-03-building-box2dv2.2.1.md

 Package repositories on other distros will probably have freeglut as well.
 Worse comes to worse, you can just [grab and install freeglut directly](http://freeglut.sourceforge.net/).

-After these changes, and making sure you're in `Box2D_v2.2.1/Build/gmake/`, run make.
+After these changes are made, run make from `Box2D_v2.2.1/Build/gmake/`.

 {% highlight text %}
 $ cd /path/to/Box2D_v2.2.1/Build/gmake/